sehjal408/Blog/README.md

 **1. Auto creation of assets**

-You can configure ERPNext to automatically create assets on submission of Purchase Receipt by enabling 'Auto Create Assets on Purchase' in Item.
+You can configure erpGuru to automatically create assets on submission of Purchase Receipt by enabling 'Auto Create Assets on Purchase' in Item.
 If you have enabled auto asset creation for the item representing an asset, you will have to provide the asset location while submitting the Purchase Receipt.
 A message confirming the creation of assets is displayed on submission of Purchase Receipt.

 **2. Manual creation of assets**